dami-nation/WindowsAD/NOTES.md

   - NetBIOS: `CORP`
   - Functional levels: left at 2016 (since 2019/2022 weren’t available in dropdown)

-During promotion, I saw the DNS delegation warning — that’s normal when there’s no existing DNS.
-I ignored it.

-After reboot, I noticed the DC’s DNS changed to `127.0.0.1`.
-This is expected for a domain controller — it points to itself for name resolution.
+After reboot, the DC’s DNS changed to `127.0.0.1`.
+This is expected for a domain controller, it points to itself for name resolution.

 ---